w3b3d3v/kyodo-protocol-assets/README.md

 #### Finity Icons

-The entire Polygon Finity Icon package.
+The entire Polygon Finity icons package.

 #### Create

-Tab exclusive for brainstorming and creating process.
+Exclusive tab for brainstorming and creating process.
 There are no rules here.

 #### Export